gilligan-ees-4760/EES_4760_5760_website/planning/latex_syllabus/EES_4760_5760_Homework_Assignments.md

-* Everyone should do exercises 1--2 in Chapter 2 of Railsback & Grimm.
+* Everyone should do exercises 2.1 and 2.2 in Chapter 2 of Railsback & Grimm.
 This consists of reading and working through tutorials, so there is nothing to turn in.

 # Wed., Sep.
-4: Experimenting with NetLogo
+3: Experimenting with NetLogo

 ## Homework